hackingmaterials/atomate/docs/installation.rst

         └── ...

+..
+TODO: @bocklund what is "elements" in the tree above

 MongoDB
 =======

-MongoDB_ is a well known NoSQL database that stores each database entry as a document, which is represented in the JSON format (the formatting is similar to a dictionary in Python).
-Each calculation step you run, e.g. a static calculation or a relaxation has a MongoDB document describing the details of how to run that calculation.
-Each of those calculations will also likely produce a MongoDB entry containing the full results of your calculation.
-You can use one database to manage both of these tasks, but it is recommended to use two separate databases.
+MongoDB_ is a NoSQL database that stores each database entry as a document, which is represented in the JSON format (the formatting is similar to a dictionary in Python).
+Atomate uses MongoDB to:

-The MongoDB server software itself is free and can be hosted on different devices.
-Some supercomputing resources offer MongoDB hosting, which is recommended.
-Because MongoDB is a popular database for web applications, many companies exist that provide databases as a service.
-Typically companies offering MongoDB databases as a service are geared towards low-storage, high-uptime and high-bandwidth solutions that large-scale web applications require and also include management, support, and backup services. mLab_ offers free 500 MB databases with no support or backup services, which you can use to get started.
-MongoDB servers can also be self-hosted, but this not recommended unless you know what you are doing.
+* store the workflows that you want to run as well as their state details (through FireWorks - required)
+* to parse output files and create database of calculation results (strongly recommended, but technically optional)

+MongoDB must be running and available to accept connections whenever you are running workflows.
+Thus, it is strongly recommended that you have a server to run MongoDB or (simpler) use a hosting service.
+Your options are:
+* use a commercial service to host your MongoDB instance.
+These are typically the easiest to use and offer high quality service but require payment for larger databases. mLab_ offers free 500 MB databases with payment required for larger databases or support/backup.
+The free service is certainly enough to get started for small to medium size projects.
+* contact your supercomputing center to see if the offer MongoDB hosting (e.g., NERSC has this)
+* self-host a MongoDB server

+If you are just starting, we suggest the first (with a free plan) or second option (if available to you).

+Next, create a new database and set up two new username/password combinations:
+- an admin user
+- a read-only user

+You might choose to have *two* separate databases - one for the workflows and another for the results.
+We suggest that new users keep both sets of results in a single database and only consider using two databases if they run into specific problems.

+ Hang on to your credentials - we will configure FireWorks to connect to them in step 5.

 .. warning::

-    One catch here is that some computing resources have firewalls blocking connections.
-If this is the case, you may have to ask for exceptions for your databases, set up ssh tunneling, use `FireWorks offline mode`_, or find another solution.

-Once you have access to your databases, make an admin user in your FireWorks database and an admin and a read only user in your results database.
-Hang on to your credentials and we will configure FireWorks to connect to them in step 5.
+    The computers that perform the calculations must have access to your MongoDB server.
+Some computing resources have firewalls blocking connections.
+Note that this is not a problem for most computing centers that allow such connections (particularly from MOM-style nodes, e.g. at NERSC, SDSC, etc.), but some of the more security-sensitive centers (e.g., LLNL, PNNL) will run into issues.
+If you run into connection issues later in this tutorial, some options are:

+  * contact your computing center to review their security policy to allow connections from your MongoDB server (best resolution)
+  * set up an ssh tunnel to forward connections from allowed machines (the tunnel must be kept alive at all times you are running workflows)
+  * use `FireWorks offline mode`_, which is a workable solution but makes the system more difficult to use and limits some features of FireWorks.

 .. warning::